nicovece/pokemonakaibu/README.md

 Open the `index.html` file in your browser to view the application.
 Click on a Pokémon to view detailed information.
 To be implemented in the future: Use the search bar to find specific Pokémon by name or ID.

+Alternatively, you can use a local server to run the project.
+If you have the Live Server extension in Visual Studio Code, you can start the server by right-clicking on `index.html` and selecting "Open with Live Server".

 ## Features

 - View detailed information about each Pokémon, including stats, abilities, and types